 "I HAVE A BRAIN TUMOR...."

 The finding of a brain tumor can be an overwhelming experience for patients and their loved ones.
 Questions such as "Is it a cancer?
 How long have I had it?
 What can we do about it?" often arise.
 We understand and empathize with this sentiment because we've lived through this with our own family and friends.
-We offer advanced surgical therapies and integrate with some of the finest specialists in Oncology, Neurology and Radiation Oncology to provide a a benchmarked level of care for both benign and aggressive brain tumors.
+We offer advanced surgical therapies and integrate with some of the finest specialists in Oncology, Neurology and Radiation Oncology to provide an unparalleled benchmark level of care for both benign and aggressive brain tumors.
+Ultimately, it is all about YOUR health and well being.
+Your healthcare goals become our goals & we will help you to understand what is going on within your body.
+Just because you have a disease process does not mean we overlook that you are a person with feelings, pain and questions which need honest and direct answers.
+We strive to always deliver compassion and care needed to put you at ease, we are here to help.

 Metastatic Brain Tumors